inform-us/requirements_specifications/informus/content/all_SPC_charts_titles_and_legends.md

 ## Tile: All ICU Targets set ( clarify if to align tile title with floorplan)

-**SPC chart title: Daily percentage of patients with all targets set in ICU Navigators** ( do we need to right out Unit Performance Data?)
+**SPC chart title: Percentage of patients with all targets set in ICU Navigators**